Chatbots-RecAgents/chatbots/README.md

 ## Code
 ### Chatbot creation
-  We will be using the OpenAI API to create a chatbot.
-The chatbot will ask the user questions, and save their answers into a txt file.
+  We will be using the huggingface to create a chatbot.
+The chatbot will ask the user questions, and save their answers into a csv file.
 ### Data Processing
-  The data will be taken from the txt file, and will go through an EDA process.
+  The data will be taken from the csv file, and will go through an EDA process.
 After the EDA process, it will be fed into a recommendation engine
 ### Recommendation Engine
   Specifics on this model will be written later.
 After the data is fed into this model, the model will send the output back to the chatbot which will send it to the user.
+  We are using KNN.
+More info will come later

 # Tests
   The tests will be explained as we start the coding foundations